The Winchester Boards and Commissions advise the City Council on policy issues. All meetings are open to the public.

 The City is always seeking dedicated and knowledgeable volunteers to serve on various boards and commissions.

-The City asks that those interested in applying for a vacant board seat use the online application portal, however, paper applications (PDF) are accepted.
-Interviews are conducted on the first Tuesday of the month after 4:00 pm (unless otherwise scheduled).
+The City asks that those interested in applying for a vacant board seat use the online application.
+However, paper applications (PDF) are accepted.
+Click the button below to view current vacancies and apply online.

 Questions?
 Contact the City's Deputy Clerk of Council via email or call (540) 667-1815, ext.
 1779